Go, Canada! Raptors top Warriors for 1st NBA title

 The game formally closed Oracle Arena as an NBA home for the Warriors, who are moving to the Chase Center in San Francisco next season after playing in Oakland over a 47-year span.

-The Warriors, two-time defending champions, managed to take an 88-86 lead into the final period despite losing Thompson with 2:22 remaining in the third on a dunk attempt on which he was bumped by Danny Green.
+The Warriors managed to take an 88-86 lead into the final period despite losing Thompson with 2:19 remaining in the third after a dunk attempt on which he was bumped by Danny Green.

 Thompson had his left knee buckle upon landing, and he immediately fell to the floor in serious pain.